sebs-code/sebs-website/site/content/calculating-easter-date-with-python.md

-Title: Calculating The Date of Easter with Python
+Title: Calculating the date of Easter with Python
 Date: April 21, 2025
 Tags: Software Development
 Slug: calculating-easter-date-with-python